ltelab/disdrodb/docs/source/quick_start.rst

     print("DISDRODB Data Archive Directory: ", disdrodb.get_data_archive_dir())

-You can also verify and print the default DISDRODB Metadata Archive and Data Archive directories by typing the following command in the terminal:
+You can also verify and print the default DISDRODB Metadata Archive and Data Archive directories using the following terminal commands:

 .. code:: bash